EsyArda/ChatNotif/README_LotroInterface.txt

 Full change logs at [URL="https://github.com/LilianHiault/ChatNotif/releases"]https://github.com/LilianHiault/ChatNotif/releases[/URL].

 [LIST]
-[*] Version 1.3.0: Doesn't show notifications when the UI is hidden [*] Version 1.2.2: Fixed an error when loading settings on French and German clients [*] Version 1.2.1: Channels are now correctly sorted by name in the option panel [*] Version 1.2.0: Change notification duration
+[*] Version 1.4.0: New icon added, the license is included in the LotroInterface release [*] Version 1.3.0: Does not display notifications when the UI is hidden [*] Version 1.2.2: Fixed an error when loading settings on French and German clients [*] Version 1.2.1: Channels are now correctly sorted by name in the option panel [*] Version 1.2.0: Change notification duration